 Since 2007, Scope Invest has been publishing an annual FMSA-approved prospectus which provides the investor with all the information required to make a Tax Shelter investment.
 Approved on 22 May 2018 and valid until 21 May 2019, the current Prospectus is complemented by Supplement no.1 of 25 June 2018, Supplement no. 2 of 4 December 2018 and Supplement no. 3 of 27 December 2018.

 Producing a film (or a theatrical work) consists primarily of assembling the financial resources required for its completion.
 A mechanism used in Belgium since the year 2000, the Tax Shelter enables producers to find funding from Belgian companies, which reciprocally benefit from a yield from their investment.

-Courtesy of the Tax Shelter, SCOPE has already helped to fund over 150 feature films that have garnered both commercial success and awards at prestigious festivals (including 2 Palmes d'Or and over 10 films in the official selection at the Cannes Film Festival, 95 César nominations and 3 Oscar nominations).
+Courtesy of the Tax Shelter, SCOPE has already helped to fund over 150 feature films that have garnered both commercial success and awards at prestigious festivals (including 2 Palmes d'Or, 1 Silver Bear and over 10 films in the official selection at the Cannes Film Festival, 95 César nominations and 3 Oscar nominations).